DaveCaulfield/liquid-boards/README.md

 ![Product Reviews](README/assets/features/reviews.png)

-- A clean and simple review page is dispalyed below the product details.
+- A cleanly designed review section is displayed below a product on the product details page.
-- All user of the site can read the reviews which helps potential buyers.
+- All site users can read the reviews which helps potential buyers and also helps create community engagement.
 - A user must have an account to write a review.
 - A signed in user can edit or delete their own reviews if needed.
 - An admin user can edit or delete all users reviews if needed.